calvinfeng/gonotebook/gitbook/user-authentication/go-module.md

 }
 ```

-Build and run the server, witness the magic of go module.
+Build and run the server,and witness the magic of go module.

 ```bash
 go install && sillyserver